mingyu110/AWS/WorkReminder-with-OpenAI-and-Lambda/README.md

 ## English

-Create a WorkReminder bot using AWS Lambda, Telegram, and the OpenAI API.
+- Create a WorkReminder bot using AWS Lambda, Telegram, and the OpenAI API.
+- The system is constructed utilizing the `API proxy` pattern.

 ### Prerequisites
 - An AWS account.